Richard A. Regueiro

 understanding and modeling predictively a biological tissue's range of response under physiological

-influences as well as those encountered in the presence of prosthetic materials.
+and surgical influences as well as those encountered in the presence of prosthetic materials.

 |